Life Science

 Assistant Professor Nagashima, Hiroki functional molecular analysis Elucidation of the structure and properties of photoreactive intermediates and radicals such as biomolecules by measuring inter-spin distance and reaction dynamics based on pulsed electron spin resonance.
 Chemistry

 Assistant Professor Matsusita, Takahiko biomolecule function Development of functional biomolecules based on bioorganic chemistry.
 Synthesis and analysis of the structure-function relationship of polyvalent compounds carrying carbohydrates and peptides.
-Functional Materials Science
+Applied Chemistry

 Assistant Professor Lim,Hong En functional molecular analysis Chemistry